polkascan/py-substrate-metadata-docs/docs/collectives/polkadotxcm.md

 ---------
 ### InUse
-The unlock operation cannot succeed because there are still users of the lock.
+The unlock operation cannot succeed because there are still consumers of the lock.

 ---------
 ### InvalidAsset